The attention bottleneck

 And paradoxically, you often pay more for it.
 The tighter the segment, the higher the CPM - and the less room for serendipity or salience.

-Broad targeting might feel inefficient.
-But it builds memory with more people, more often - and in B2B, that’s winning the long game.
+Broad targeting may feel inefficient.
+But it builds memory with more people, more often - and in B2B, that’s what wins in the long run.

 When everyone optimises, everything looks the same